louisbui63/hypr_fullscreen_plus/README.md

 This hyprland plugin still provides :
   - A change in the handling of pinned fullscreen windows, such that un-fullscreening the same window twice won't lead to an unpinned, un-fullscreened window
   - Un-fullscreening a formerly pinned window will fullscreen the window that was fullscreen before that, if applicable.
-This is to simulate fullscreen window dtacking.
+This is to simulate fullscreen window stacking.

 ## Install
 ```